 Charleston Animal Society issues statement after 4 bulldogs found dead at ‘unlivable’ home

 WEST ASHLEY, S.C.
-(WCSC) - Deputies say four bulldogs have died, and six others have been taken to the Charleston Animal Society after being recovered from a West Ashley home in poor condition.
+(WCSC) - Officials say four bulldogs have died, and six others have been taken to the Charleston Animal Society after being recovered from a West Ashley home in poor condition.

 The Charleston County Sheriff’s Office responded to 1013 Orleans Rd.
 Tuesday following reports of a dead dog in the yard.